 GTPS: Understanding lateral hip pain and the best exercises for relief

 In this post we discuss lateral hip pain and the best exercises for relief and recovery.
-At a glance • Lateral hip pain (GTPS) is commonly caused by irritation of the gluteus medius and gluteus minimus tendons. • It affects both sedentary and active people, especially middle-aged women and runners. • Tendon overload or underuse disrupts function, leading to pain […]
+At a glance Lateral hip pain (GTPS) is commonly caused by irritation of the gluteus medius and gluteus minimus tendons.
+It affects both sedentary and active people, especially middle-aged women and runners.
+Tendon overload or underuse disrupts function, leading to pain and weakness. […]

 Is it your age or your training?
 How best to exercise as you age

 In this post we discuss whether your age or your training is the problem if you have pain or restrictions in movement.
 And how to get the best out of your body as you get older.
-There seem to be two extreme positions on ageing: those who are in denial it’s happening at all, and […]
+At a glance Many people either deny ageing or blame every ache on it.
+But pain and performance are […]

 Why understanding force can help resolve chronic pain and injury